ewkchong/QuizzBuzz/README.md

 - As a user, I want my decks to be automatically loaded from file
 - As a user, when I quit the application, I want to be able to choose whether I want to save my deck/its changes or not

+## Phase 4: Task 2
+I have chosen to implement a type hierarchy in my code.
+Since I have two different type hierarchies, I will be examining the hierarchy involving the abstract class "StudySession".
+There are three sub-classes that extend the abstract class StudySession: AllStudySession, NormalStudySession, and TagStudySession.
+The methods that are inherited but not overridden are:
+- getDeck()
+- generateStudyList()
+- generateShuffleSequence()
+- begin()
+- incrementCorrectReviews()
+- showPerformanceDialog()
+The only overriding method that is in all three sub-classes is:
+- generateStudyList()